Ribbon invariants I: Partial ordering of the ribbon space

 Note finally that in both cases it is not difficult to present more detailed algorithms for establishing the relation $a_{1}\prec a_{2}$ between two given ribbons.
 However these algorithms cannot be faster than the algorithm for detecting $\gamma=0$, the latter being ramifying by nature and thus slow for large number of nodes.

 In our concluding remarks in this section, we shall comment some partial ordering of \textit{gradient} vector fields on the circle.
-First of all, by a \textit{gradient} field on $\mathbb{S}^{1}$ we mean a (smooth) nonzero function $v:\mathbb{S}^{1}\rightarrow\mathbb{R}^{2}$ such that
+First of all, by a \textit{gradient} \textit{field on} $\mathbb{S}^{1}$ we mean a (smooth) nonzero function $v:\mathbb{S}^{1}\rightarrow\mathbb{R}^{2}$ such that

-where $\tau$ is the unit tangent vector of $\mathbb{S}^{1}$.
-It is not difficult to see that for a gradient vector field $v$ there is a critical points free function $F$ defined in a small neighbourhood $U$ of $\mathbb{S}^{1}$ such that
+where $\tau$ is the unit tangent vector field on $\mathbb{S}^{1}$.
+Of course, this is not the usual definition of \textquotedblleft gradient field\textquotedblright, which has to be tangent to the underlying manifold.
+It is not difficult to see that for a gradient vector field $v$ on $\mathbb{S}^{1}$\ there is a critical points free function $F$ defined in a small neighbourhood $U$ of $\mathbb{S}^{1}$ such that

 Of course, the restriction $\varphi=F|_{\mathbb{S}^{1}}$ is defined by $v$ up to translation.
 Moreover, some ribbon $a_{v}=(\varphi,\nu)$ is defined up to translation $(\varphi,\nu)\rightarrow(\varphi+C,\nu)$.